-We also modified OCaml 4.00.0 into an iOS Simulator cross compiler— it compiles OCaml to run as an app in the iOS Simulator available from Apple.
+We also modified OCaml 4.02.3 into an iOS Simulator cross compiler—it compiles OCaml to run as an app in the iOS Simulator available from Apple.
 This is a great way to experiment with iOS OCaml programming—you don’t need a device, and don’t need to register with Apple as an iOS developer.
 And it’s a convenient development environment even for registered iOS developers.

-You can download a prebuilt compiler for the iOS Simulator.
-If you want to build the iOS Simulator compiler yourself or test the prebuilt one, you can read the instructions for building and testing the compiler.
+If you want to build the iOS Simulator compilers yourself, you can read the instructions for building from source.

 We have created an OCaml interface to OpenGL ES, by adapting the LablGL interface created by Jacques Garrigue.
 We’re calling it LablGLES for short.
 OpenGL ES is a reduced version of OpenGL, for doing graphics on small devices like the iPhone and iPad.
 Read the detailed instructions for building LablGLES.

 These are full OCaml iOS apps that you can build from source, then run on an iOS device or in the iOS Simulator.
 To keep things simple we’ve packaged some of them for iOS devices and some for the iOS Simulator.
-The iOS Simulator apps are also available in binary form; you can just download the binary and run in the simulator.
 Click on the images below to go the the full page for an app.

 Apps Packaged for iOS Devices

 These apps are packaged to run on iOS devices (iPhone, iPod Touch, iPad).
 You can download the sources for an app and build it with Xcode.
 Then you can run it on your development devices.